8 January 1998

-IMPROVING prices for top quality potato samples are increasing the pressure for careful store monitoring.
-Silver scurf and black dot are major concerns.
+IMPROVING prices for top-quality potato samples are increasing the pressure for careful storage, according to experts.

-With most known suspect samples now cleared, overall quality is improving slightly, says the British Potato Councils Robert Burrow.
-But wastage, currently at 19%, is considerably higher than last years 12% and prepackers are having to grade hard to get acceptable quality, he notes.
+Most known suspect samples are now cleared and overall quality is gradually improving, according to Rob Burrow of the British Potato Council.
+But wastage is running at 19% and pre-packers are having to grade hard to get acceptable quality, he adds.

-Quality out of store at this stage of the year can be tricky to judge, according to John Manchett of Cambs-based MBM Produce.
-With many farmers on holiday, processors and packers tend to rely more on their own stores, he explains.
+Quality out of store can be tricky to judge, according to John Manchett of Cambridgeshire-based MBM Produce.
+Processors and packers tended to rely on their own stores over Christmas while many farmers were on holiday, he says.